-The Publishing business of the Group's Media Business focuses on the development of its digital publishing business which will reduce the paper consumption.
-For the traditional media business, the Publishing business has outsourced its publishing work to printing service providers with sound environmental protection devices and measures to minimise the impact on the environment.
-The key printers engaged by the Publishing business during the reporting period are printing houses awarded with quality management system certificate and environmental system management certificate.
+The publishing business of the Group's Media Business focuses on the development of its digital publishing business which will reduce the paper consumption.
+For the traditional media business, the Publishing sector has outsourced its publishing work to printing service providers with sound environmental protection devices and measures to minimise the impact on the environment.
+The key printers engaged by the Publishing sector during the reporting period are printing houses awarded with quality management system certificate and environmental system management certificate.
 They have been enhancing their production facilities to reduce the pollution and emission arising from the printing process.
-In addition, one of them has been rated by the Asia Productivity Organisation as "The Waste Minimisation Model Printing Factory" in Asia.

-In 2016, there were no confirmed non-compliance incidents in relation to gas emission, discharges into water and land and generation of hazardous and non-hazardous waste that have a significant impact on the Group.
+In 2017, there were no confirmed non-compliance incidents in relation to gas emission, discharges into water and land and generation of hazardous and non-hazardous waste that have a significant impact on the Group.

-Energy Consumption and GHG Emission
+Energy Consumption and Greenhouse Gas Emission

 In view of its business nature, the Group is a relatively small GHG emitter.
-Within the Group, electricity consumption accounts for a major part of its GHG emissions.
-Electricity consumption includes electricity used by (i) office facility/equipment at all offices of the Group's operations; (ii) points of sale of Publishing business, (iii) outdoor media assets such as Neon signs, LED billboards; and (iv) the Group's major IT systems for different operations under the Group's technology platform stored at different data centres which are owned and run by third parties.
+Within the Group, electricity consumption accounts for a major part of its GHG emissions and energy consumption.
+Electricity consumption includes electricity used by (i) office facility/equipment at all offices of the Group's operations; (ii) points of sale of Publishing sector, (iii) outdoor media assets such as Neon signs, LED billboards and (iv) the Group's major IT systems for different operations under the Group's technology platform stored at different data centres which are owned and run by third parties.
 As data centres owners have not provided sub-meter for recording individual customer's consumption of electricity, the electricity consumption data of IT systems was an estimation based on the configuration of the IT equipment and the total number of racks rented for the storage of the IT systems.
 The computer systems used by the Group's technology platform in the Mainland China and Taiwan were a key source of energy consumption.
 To reduce GHG emission, the Group has taken various energy saving measures to improve energy efficiency and thus reduce energy consumption of the Group's operations.

 The Group has been investing in energy saving initiatives to improve energy efficiency across all our existing operations as mentioned above.
 In addition to using energy saving lighting systems, we also encourage the use of natural sunlight as much as possible and activate energy saving mode for our office equipments.
-Our Publishing business is planning to install heat blockage curtains in their offices in Taiwan in order to reduce the room temperature and hence minimising the use of air conditioning.
+Our Publishing sector has installed heat blockage curtains in some of their offices in Taiwan in order to reduce the room temperature and hence minimising the use of air-conditioning.

-During the review period, total energy consumption of the Group and the energy consumption per employee decreased by approximately 5.5% and 5.2% respectively as compared to the same period of the previous year.
+During the review period, total energy consumption of the Group and the energy consumption per employee decreased by approximately 35.6% and 32.3% respectively as compared to the same period of the previous year.

-The Group's total energy consumption in 2015 and 2016 are as follows:
+The Group's energy consumption in 2016 and 2017 are as follow: